-heads down to the sweet shop to dig up an infamous story of revolution, rebellion and sticking it to the man.
-Oh, not this rubbish little fantasy game.
-We're talking about its developers...
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about bringing random obscure games back into the light.
+With Darkened Skye he dug up an infamous story of revolution, rebellion, and sticking it to the man.
+Oh, not this rubbish fantasy game.
+We're talking about its development...

 Congratulations, you've bought an advert!
 THERE WILL BE NO REFUNDS!

-The result is one of the most sarcastic, fourth-wall breaking, off-message games you'll ever find, where the writers clearly decided that if they had to make this stupid thing, at the very least they were going to have some fun selling their souls.
-Try to walk into a dark cave near the start, and Skye promptly informs you "Yeah, I want to show up in the credits as Third Dead Teenager."
-Inside, she and partner Draak mock a coded password as being indecipherable due to being written... backwards!
-For a nearby door, we get this exchange:
+The result is one of the most sarcastic, fourth-wall breaking, off-message games you'll ever find, where the writers clearly decided that if they had to sell their souls, at the very least they were going to have some fun.
+Try to walk into a dark cave near the start, and Skye says, "Yeah, I want to show up in the credits as Third Dead Teenager."
+Inside, she and partner Draak mock a coded password for being indecipherable due to being written... backwards!
+At a nearby door, we get this exchange:

 DRAAK: "We can't do this puzzle 'til later."